barcek/augomate/README.md

 A simple static front end for an animated, two-theme, neumorphic lead generation site, extracted from a larger containerized full stack project.

-The removal and modification of some features for the simpler static form may have left some discontinuities in the code.
-Most notably, the original contact form allowed messages to be sent through a Node.js server and a mailing list to be built in a PostgreSQL database.
+The original contact form allowed messages to be sent through a Node.js server and a mailing list to be built in a PostgreSQL database.
 This backend functionality has been replaced with a use of a dynamic `mailto` and a use of the Clipboard API.
 Both recombine an address split in the JS to hinder scraping.

 ## Development plan